-The second page of Form 1040A allows you to subtract a standard deduction and your exemption allowances from your adjusted gross income to arrive at your taxable income.
+The second page of Form 1040A allows you to subtract a standard deduction and your exemption deductions (for tax years prior to 2018) from your adjusted gross income to arrive at your taxable income.
 You then need to determine the amount of tax you owe by finding the appropriate range for your taxable income and filing status in the tax tables in the instructions.

 Differences between Form 1040A and Form 1040

 The filing status and exemptions section of Form 1040A is similar to the corresponding section on Form 1040.
 Due to the limited types of income you can receive and the limited adjustments to income you can make on Form 1040A, the income and adjusted gross income sections of Form 1040A are much shorter.
 One of the most significant differences between the two forms is that you can itemize deductions on Form 1040 but not on Form 1040A.

 When you use TurboTax to prepare and file your taxes, you don’t need to know anything about tax forms or tax tables.
 We’ll just ask you simple questions, fill in all the right forms, and do all the calculations for you.

 A TurboTax solution for every situation